-The Headteacher
+3.3 The Headteacher

-- 3.5 At Fen Rivers the Headteacher is responsible for: - Identifying a senior member of staff from leadership team to be the Designated Safeguarding Lead (DSL); - Identifying alternate members of staff to act as the Designated Safeguarding Lead (DSL) in his/her absence to ensure there is always cover for the role; - Ensuring that the policies and procedures adopted by the governing body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff; - Ensuring that all staff and volunteers feel able to raise concerns about poor or unsafe practice and such concerns are addressed sensitively in accordance with agreed whistle-blowing procedures; - Liaise with the LADO in the event of an allegation of abuse being made against a member of staff or volunteer.
+The Fen Rivers Academy and The Bridge Easton Headteacher is responsible for:

+- Identifying a senior member of staff from leadership team to be the Designated Safeguarding Lead (DSL); - Identifying alternate members of staff to act as the Designated Safeguarding Lead (DSL) in the DSL's absence to ensure there is always cover for the role; - Ensuring that policies and procedures, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff; - Ensuring that all staff and volunteers feel able to raise concerns about poor or unsafe practice and such concerns are addressed sensitively in accordance with agreed whistleblowing procedures; - Liaise with the LADO in the event of an allegation of abuse being made against a member of staff or volunteer; - Ensuring the Trust's safeguarding tracker is updated in a timely manner so that key safeguarding information is gathered and trends identified and responded to; - Ensuring that the Trust's standard safeguarding procedure are consistently followed.

-The Designated Safeguarding Lead (DSL)
+3.4 The Designated Safeguarding Lead (DSL)

-3.6 The Designated Safeguarding Lead is a senior member of staff, from the leadership team who takes lead responsibility for safeguarding and child protection within our school.
-The DSL will carry out their role in accordance with the responsibilities outlined in Annex C of 'Keeping Children Safe in Education'.
+The Designated Safeguarding Lead is a senior member of staff, from the leadership team who takes lead responsibility for safeguarding and child protection within our school.
+The DSL will carry out their role in accordance with the responsibilities outlined in Annex C of Keeping Children Safe in Education.